Saturday, January 29, 2022

 There is no surviving (pun intended) Character Sheet for the Red Rider and in point of fact, he never had one in his original appearance.
 He is more of a Plot Device and a tool for injecting setting color then he is a full-on character.
 That said, I absolutely love him.

 His abilities are generally undefined but there are some interesting consistent elements.
 He appears to be unkillable, likely because he is already dead.
-Some sort of zombie, ghost, or other supernatural entity he is known to be a solid being and does bleed when shot or stabbed.
+Some sort of zombie, ghost, or other supernatural entity, he is known to be a solid being and does bleed when shot or stabbed.
 It usually takes him a couple of minutes at most to recover from minor wounds but much longer for more egregious injuries.

 He originally carried two copper-plated revolvers but subsequent versions of him over the ages have been equipped with a wide variety of weaponry.
 He is physically stronger and faster than a normal person, with limitless endurance except when damaged.
 Originally he did not speak, using only grunts and hand signals to communicate when it was necessary.
 More modern and future appearances have him speaking with an economy of words, his voice deep, low, and gravely.

-His horse or motorcycle, called 'Blood', appear to be as abnormal as their rider.
+His horse or motorcycle, called 'Blood', appears to be as abnormal as its rider.
 Both are red in color, with the beast a dark cinnamon red and the cycle a deep red.
 Specifics of the horse and motorcycle vary.
 Notable are the horse's eyes which usually appear similar to those of a shark.
 Sometimes they are described as glowing red in the dark.
 Both animal and machine can travel much faster than normal for their respective modes of transportation but never visibly go supernaturally quick.
 No, it seems they can only do that when not being directly observed.

 Legacy: I promise you the world of Tabletop RPG gaming has not seen the last of The Red Rider.
 He is out there somewhere and he'll definitely be back.